krb5/krb5/doc/rst_source/krb_admins/database/db_princs/modify_princ.rst

 Sets the key of the principal to the specified string and does not prompt for a password (*add_principal* only).
 MIT does not recommend using this option.

 *-e enc:salt...*
 Uses the specified list of enctype-salttype pairs for setting the key of the principal.
 The quotes are necessary if there are multiple enctype-salttype pairs.
 This will not function against kadmin daemons earlier than krb5-1.2.
-See :ref:`senct_label` and :ref:`salts_label` for available types.
+See :ref:`Supported_Encryption_Types_and_Salts` for available types.

 If you want to just use the default values, all you need to do is::